-The cocoa and chocolate industry is working with the West African governments in 2020 to take the fight against child labor to a new and much higher level.
+The cocoa and chocolate industry is working with the West African governments to take the fight against child labor to a new and much higher level.
 New initiatives will seek to combine the work of governments, U.N. agencies and development partners, and civil society to tackle the root causes of child labor in a more direct way.
 This will include increasing farmer incomes, so they no longer need to use their children as workers.
 It will also include improving education for children with a significant public-private investment in the school systems in West Africa.
 Other actions will include expanding health, nutrition and child protection services.

 These actions will accelerate industry investment and help achieve the Sustainable Development Goal, adopted by all United Nations member states in 2015, to end child labor in all its forms.